 (For a comprehensive rundown or refresher on German articles for different genders and cases, the University of Michigan has a helpful chart.)

-If you need some more help with these concepts, you can see them in action by watching native German speakers use them on FluentU.
+You can see these concepts in action by watching native German speakers on FluentU.

 A Word of Many Meanings: How to Use the German Word Zu